andremanns/Modelling-the-Abundance-of-UK-Butterflies/README.md

 Long term trends for the Large Skipper mimic those seen in its close relatives, the Essex and Small Skipper, with two distinct periods of decline from 1993 to the mid-late 2000s, and 2015 onwards - although both long and short-term decline have been less severe at 46% and 29% respectively.
 All three Skippers share common food sources, but unlike its relatives, Large Skipper caterpillars also feed on Purple Moor-grass, which is typically not found in agricultural settings.
 Hence, the Large Skipper, remains exposed to neonicotinoids but to a lesser extent.
 This could explain why population levels have declined, but not to the same magnitude seen in the Small and Essex Skipper.

 ## The Clock is Ticking on UK Butterflies...
-### Some species are already at risk of extinction, others are not far behind
+### Two species face extinction threat, and more could follow

 <p align='left'><image src='images/insights/species_timeline.png' width=800></p>